dirkkok101/zork/docs/data_loaders/MonsterDataLoader.md

 ## Overview

 The `MonsterDataLoader` class is a core component of the DataLoader layer in the 4-layer architecture.
-It provides type-safe, validated loading of monster data from JSON files with stateless architecture, MDL (Monster Description Language) property handling, and comprehensive error handling.
+It provides type-safe, validated loading of game monsters from JSON data files with **stateless architecture** and comprehensive error handling, following the **minimal interface pattern**.

 ## Purpose and Scope

 ### Primary Responsibilities
-- Load and validate 9 monster JSON files in flat structure
+- Load and validate 9 monster JSON files in flat structure (no categories)
-- Convert raw JSON data to type-safe TypeScript interfaces with MDL property mapping
+- Convert raw JSON data to type-safe TypeScript interfaces
-- Handle optional fields gracefully (67% of monsters lack fixed starting locations)
-- Provide efficient access patterns for the Services layer
+- Provide **single-method interface** for the Services layer
-- Infer monster states from flags with proper precedence rules
+- Parse MDL flags, behavior functions, and movement demons
 - Stateless file I/O operations without caching

 ### Architecture Position